mosip/documentation/docs/collab-reg-client-setup-guide.md

 ### Software

   * **JAVA** - Ensure JAVA 11 is installed and `JAVA_HOME` is in the PATH.
 To download JAVA 11 in your system, click [here](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html).

-       * Downloading the JDK Installer
+  * Download the JDK installer
           * Access the Java SE Downloads page and click `Accept License Agreement`.
 Under the Download menu, click the Download link that corresponds to the `.exe` for your version of Windows 10.
           * Download the file `jdk-11.interim.update.patch_windows-x64_bin.exe`.

+  * Run the JDK installer
-  * Running the JDK Installer: You must have administrator privilege to install the JDK on Microsoft Windows.
-To run the JDK installer:
+       * You must have administrator privilege to install the JDK on Microsoft Windows.
-       * Start the JDK 11 installer by double-clicking the installer's icon or file name in the download location.
+       * To run the JDK installer, start the JDK 11 installer by double-clicking the installer's icon or file name in the download location.
        * Follow the instructions provided by the installer.
        * After the installation is complete, delete the downloaded file to recover the disk space.